 This guide has been written by DVA Policy Support Branch without any involvement by the Repatriation Medical Authority.

-The following information relates to claims made under the Veterans’ Entitlements Act 1986 (VEA) or the Military Rehabilitation and Compensation Act 2004 (MRCA), but not claims made under the Safety, Rehabilitation and Compensation Act 1988 (SRCA).
+The following information relates to claims made under the Veterans’ Entitlements Act 1986 (VEA) or the Military Rehabilitation and Compensation Act 2004 (MRCA), but not claims made under the Safety, Rehabilitation and Compensation (Defence-related Claims) Act 1988 (DRCA).

 Statements of Principles (SOPs) are legislative instruments made by the Repatriation Medical Authority (RMA), an independent statutory authority.
 They are used when deciding whether medical conditions or deaths can be accepted as related to service under the VEA and the MRCA.